CenterForDigitalHumanities/rerum/readme.md

         open node for annotation and references that need to be made in an interoperable world of scholarly assertions.

-Through this site you can gain access to the existing public instance or even
+This site will direct you towards the existing public instance and detail how you can
-        get the knowledge and tools to create and host your own instance.
+        create and host your own instance.
 However useful this may be for private projects, applications in development, or because of funding requirements, we hope that your machine enjoys talking to others and releases its gnats of knowledge into the Interwebs.